Child Injury Lawyers in Raleigh, NC

 Similarly, if your child suffered a permanent disability or disfigurement as a result of their accident, their claim may be worth more than if they only suffered temporary injuries.
 In North Carolina, there is a three-year statute of limitations for personal injury claims.
 This means that you have three years from the date of your child’s accident to file a lawsuit.

-If you try to file a lawsuit after this period has expired, your case will likely be dismissed.
+If you try to file a lawsuit after this period has expired, your child injury case will likely be dismissed.
 There are some exceptions to this rule, however.
 If your child was injured as a result of medical malpractice, you might have a different deadline.
 Additionally, if your child was injured while they were still a minor, the deadline may be extended until they turn 18 years old.

 The amount of time it will take to settle your child’s claim will depend on several factors, including the severity of their injuries, the insurance company’s willingness to negotiate, and more.